Unless you’ve decided to elope, you’re likely working on compiling your guest list, which is no easy task.

 4. Follow Up

-• Even though you are probably going to think about your wedding regularly until the big day arrives, chances are your guests are not.
+- Even though you will probably think about your wedding regularly until the big day arrives, chances are your guests are not.
 But that doesn’t mean they don’t want to come!

-• Sending a gentle reminder your RSVP deadline is coming up will be helpful for your guests and ultimately for you.
-Sending a quick email or text is a great way reach out.
+- Sending a gentle reminder your RSVP deadline is coming up will be helpful for your guests and, ultimately, for you.
+Sending a quick email or text is a great way to reach out.

 5. Be Prepared

-One of the great things about a small Hawaii wedding is the guest list is usually much smaller than a traditional wedding.
+One of the great things about a small Hawaii wedding is that the guest list is usually much smaller than that of a traditional wedding.
 We often see groups of 10-30, so the total guest list was probably around 50.
 And that’s a much easier number to keep track of!

 Do your best not to stress.
-With a bit of planning, you and your guests will have a grand time on your big day!
+With some planning, you and your guests will have a grand time on your big day!